Captain Vyom: Plot

 Astro Guru then entrusts Captain Vyom and his crew to embark on another mission to collect four essential objects that would help them to reach the seventh dimension and to defeat the Parajeevs.
-These 4 objects are:- a weapon to defeat the Parajeevs, a jewel that will act as a compass for the inter-dimensional travel, a herb that would enable humans to breath in the seventh dimension, and a fuel that will enable Ulka for inter-dimensional travel.
+These 4 objects are:- a weapon to defeat the Parajeevs, a jewel that will act as a compass for the inter-dimensional travel, a herb that would enable humans to breathe in the seventh dimension, and a fuel that will enable Ulka for inter-dimensional travel.
 The crew splits into groups to collect those objects.
 Maya teams up with Capt.
 Blaze in search of the weapon, while Dr. Zen and Capt.
 Pablo was entrusted to bring the herb, Engineer Fuller and android Syd-E was sent to collect the fuel, while Capt.
 Vyom takes the responsibility of finding the jewel/ compass alone.
 Maya and Zen were stunned and kept as captive during their missions, while their partners returned to Ulka with the objects they sought.
 Engineer Fuller was consumed by a man-eating tree while collecting the fuel for the spaceship, while his partner Syd-E returns with the fuel.

 Captain Vyom then sets out to defeat the Parajeevs.
 On his way, he was taken to another dimension where his father and mother lives.
 They give Vyom a crystal that will weaken the shield of Kaala Saaya.
 Eventually Captain Vyom confronts the emperor of Parajeevs - Kaala Saya, Vyom with the possession of the crystal weakens the emperor and is later revealed as the grandson of Kaalya Saaya.
 Kaala Saaya recognizes Vyom as the heir to the throne of seventh dimension, and finally convinces to take the responsibility as the new emperor.
 The series ends with Vyom the new emperor of Parajeevs, recollecting his past life adventures and hoping to meet his parents again in another dimension.
 Meanwhile, Maya and Dr. Zen agree to go on a date with Blaze and Pablo, respectively.